vandao/Test-ITConsultis/README.md

 # Get Deep Value

-retrieve a value from a deeply nested array using "dot" notation
+Retrieve a value from a deeply nested array using "dot" notation

 Run test `php test.php`